-There will be errors, so please bear with me and either report the error by using the contact page, or by registering on the forum - link above.
+There will be errors, so please bear with me and either report the error by using the helpdesk page.

 The easiest way to find data is to type it in the 'Quick Search' box on the left: the box will accept locomotive numbers, locomotive names, shed names/codes, scrapyards, builders, works and even CME's.
 If you enter '1' in the box, you will get a lot of matches, so if you are looking for locomotive number 1 (e.g. D1 'Scafell Pike', or LMS Fowler 2-6-2T No 1) put a hash (#) after the criteria, e.g. 1#.
 Furthermore, specifying S1# will only return Steam locos (also works for Diesel and Electrics too).

 I have just added (June 2020) a feature to the search where you can specify the company and number (only for steam engines).
 So, if you have a picture of, say, LNER 5561, enter 'LNER 5561' (without the quotes but with the space) and the search is limited to that particular combination.

 |Total Steam Locos||35,604|

 |Total Diesel Locos||5,433|

 |Total Diesel Allocations||27,823|